OwlVerifier

 Methods

-const result = await verifier.verify(token, challenge)
+const result = await verifier.verify(presentation, challenge)

 // VerificationResult